tudo-aqua/bgw/docs/components/game-elements/children/token-view.md

 ---
-parent: UI Elements
+parent: Game Elements
 grand_parent: Components
-title: Button
+title: Token
 has_toc: true
 nav_order: 1
 layout: default
 ---

+# Token

+How to use a token.